Testing time evolution of the mass distribution of the black hole mergers: Formulation of the method

 \subsection{Hypothesis testing}

-Having explained the basic idea, we formulate the statistical test of if the merger rate density takes the separable form given by Eq.~(\ref{merger-rate}) or not.
-We do this by the hypothesis testing.
+Having explained the basic idea, we formulate the statistical test of whether the merger rate density takes the separable form given by Eq.~(\ref{merger-rate}).
+We do this by hypothesis testing.
 For technical convenience, instead of $R_A$, we will use a different quantity defined by $p_A \equiv \frac{N_{A,H}}{N_{A,L}+N_{A,H}}=\frac{R_A}{1+R_A}$ in the following analysis.
-Given that there is one-to-one correspondence between $p_A$ and $R_A$, the use of $p_A$ is not essentially better than $R_A$.
-Based on the discussion in the previous subsection, the merger rate density with the separable form leads to a relation $p_1=p_2$.
-This is the mathematical expression that is suitable and ready for making the statistical test we want to conduct.
-Since we aim to clarify if the time evolution of the merger rate density is independent of the BH masses, we choose our null hypothesis $H_0$ to be \be H_0:~p_1=p_2 \ee and alternative hypothesis $H_1$ as \be H_1:~p_1 \neq p_2. \ee In what follows, we will explain how to test the hypothesis $H_0.$
+Given that there is one-to-one correspondence between $p_A$ and $R_A$, the use of $p_A$ is not essentially better than the use of $R_A$.
+From the discussion in the previous subsection, the merger rate density with the separable form leads to the relation $p_1=p_2$.
+This is the mathematical expression that is suitable and ready for making the statistical test that we want to conduct.
+Since we aim to clarify if the time evolution of the merger rate density is independent of BH masses, we choose our null hypothesis $H_0$ to be \be H_0:~p_1=p_2 \ee and the alternative hypothesis $H_1$ as \be H_1:~p_1 \neq p_2. \ee In what follows, we will explain how to test the hypothesis $H_0.$